dotnet-architecture/eShopOnWeb/README.md

 # eShopOnWeb

 Sample ASP.NET Core reference application, powered by Microsoft, demonstrating a monolithic application architecture and deployment model.
-This reference application is meant to support the <a href='docs/Architecting and Developing Modern Web Applications with ASP.NET Core and Azure.pdf'>[Architecting and Developing Modern Web Applications with ASP.NET Core and Azure eBook]</a>
+This reference application is meant to support the <a href='https://aka.ms/webappebook'>[Architecting and Developing Modern Web Applications with ASP.NET Core and Azure eBook]</a>

 The **eShopOnWeb** is related to the <a href='https://github.com/dotnet/eShopOnContainers'>eShopOnContainers</a> sample application which, in that case, focuses on a microservices/containers based application architecture.
 However, **eShopOnWeb** is much simpler in regards its current functionality and focuses on traditional Web Application Development with a single monolithic deployment, no microservices/containers related.